 The future of AI poses deep challenges for democratic politics and raises urgent questions of political agency, accountability and representation.
 What kind of politics can control AI?
 What kind of politics might result from AI?

-This subproject will tackle these questions through two related approaches.
+This project will tackle these questions through two related approaches.

 (i) It asks how well equipped are existing democratic institutions to deal with the risks and opportunities of the long-term transition to AI, given the limitations of electoral time-frames and the constraints of public opinion.
 Does AI require a technocratic rather than a democratic regulatory framework, and if so what might the cost be for democratic politics more widely (including for public confidence in democratic institutions)?